-Periodically check your regular prescription drugs to ensure a continuous supply in your home.
-Have any nonprescription drugs and other health supplies, including pain relievers, stomach remedies, cough and cold medicines, fluids with electrolytes, and vitamins, on hand.
+Periodically check your prescription drugs to ensure a continuous supply in your home.
+Have on hand any nonprescription drugs and other health supplies, including pain relievers, stomach remedies, cough and cold medicines, fluids with electrolytes and vitamins.

-Talk with family members and loved ones about how they would be cared for if they got sick, or what you may need to care for them in your home.
+Talk with family members and loved ones about how they want be cared for if they get sick, or what you may need to care for them in your home.

 Know the differences between COVID-19 and flu.
 Flu and COVID-19 have a lot of similar symptoms, so it can be hard to tell the difference.
 Take necessary precautions.
 If you believe your illness may be COVID-19, know what to do to prevent the spread of COVID-19.
 Learn more here.

 Wash your hands often with soap and water for at least 20 seconds.
 If soap and water are not available, use an alcohol-based hand sanitizer.

 Avoid touching your eyes, mouth and nose with unwashed hands.

 Cover your cough or sneeze with a tissue or your sleeve and immediately throw the tissue in the trash.

 Avoid close contact with people who are sick in your home.
 Keep 6 feet of distance between yourself and others outside of your home.